jjurm/hackprague/README.md

 ## How we built it

-We used Google Speech for speech to text, API.AI for text processing and classification plus London Theatre Direct for information about nearby events.
+We used Google Speech for speech to text, API.AI for text processing and classification together with London Theatre Direct for information about nearby events.

 ## Challenges we ran into

 It is not trivial to name all the challenges since there were so many we barely remember the beginnings.
 Technically, there were two significant problems.
 Firstly, getting the speech recognition to work offline with continuous speech.
-Secondly, learning Android Studio along the way.
+Secondly, how to seamlessly connect all the components of the app.

-There were also some team challenges as for the majority of us this is our first Hackathon.
+There were also some team challenges as for the majority of us this was our first Hackathon.

 ## Accomplishments that we're proud of

-We can't honestly name major accomplishments.
 We enjoy tackling challenges step-by-step and every time we feel like we are marching forward we get a huge sense of fulfillment.
-Our biggest strides are currently in these finishing touches of the whole project.
+Our biggest strides are always in the finishing touches of the whole project.

 ## What we learned